JoshuaCHartman/NYU_XR_Development_Projects/README.md

  ## Week 7 - UI & Animation
  - Isometric Adventure :
+ - - Four fireflies blink and move independently using keyframes.
- - - Chest animates open/close when player enters trigger zone.
+ - - Chest animates open/close when player enters trigger zone, and triggers event in log.
  - - Animations are both premade and keyframe generated.